Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

-This private 850-acre resort island in the British Virgin Islands, known as a playground for Britain’s wealthy, has no public access, which means that while you’ll need to fly into neighboring Beef Island and then take the resort’s boat to your final destination, you’ll have the chance to enjoy once of the most peaceful, relaxing vacations of your life.
+Guana Island is a private 850-acre resort island in the British Virgin Islands, known as a playground for Britain’s wealthy, and it has no public access, which means that while you’ll need to fly into neighboring Beef Island and then take the resort’s boat to your final destination, you’ll have the chance to enjoy once of the most peaceful, relaxing vacations of your life.
 You can spend your days lounging in a hammock and sipping exotic drinks, enjoying the seven powdery white sand beaches practically all to yourself.
 You can get more active by going snorkeling in the clear, warm azure waters that are filled with a wealth of marine life, hiking, and taking yoga or tennis lessons.
 The all-inclusive experience includes a sea view cottage with three meals per day, including outstanding gourmet offerings at the onsite restaurant, as well as snacks, wine and use of all facilities.
-All of that doesn’t come cheap however, rates start at $700 a night, and that’s in the off season.

 If your idea of a vacation is spending time in a remote wilderness area with access to thrilling outdoor adventures and an abundance of wildlife, along with all sorts of luxurious amenities, the Ultima Thule Lodge may be for you.
 This all-inclusive luxury lodge sits in the heart of the Alaska wilderness, 100 miles from the nearest road, the only way to get there is to fly in.
 You may be in the middle of nowhere, but you’ll get to enjoy a wood-fired cedar sauna as well as dining on gourmet meals, often of fresh fish or game, along with homemade goodies like bread and pastries.
 Activities include flights over Wrangell-St. Elias National Park (included in the all-inclusive rate), where you’ll land on glaciers and get a bird’s-eye view of wildlife like grizzly bears.
 Hiking, fishing and kayaking can all be arranged as well.